 - Scrambled eggs with spinach

-- Gluten-free toast with peanut butter
+- Gluten-free toast or cooked oats

 Lunch

-- Lemon-olive oil dressing
+- Lemon and olive oil dressing

-- Rice crackers
+- Rice crackers or quinoa on the side

 Dinner

-- Baked salmon
+- Baked salmon or firm tofu

 - Roasted carrots and zucchini

-- Jasmine rice
+- Jasmine rice or potatoes

 - Walnuts